TimGrt/Ansible-Best-Practices/docs/development/git.md

 ### Bugfix request

-In case you need to fix a bug in a role or playbook, fork a new branch from *dev* and prefix your branch-name with `bugfix/` and provide a short, but meaningful description of the unwanted behaviour.
+In case you need to fix a bug in a role or playbook, fork a new branch from *dev* and prefix your branch-name with `bugfix/` and provide a short, but meaningful description of the unwanted behavior.

 !!! info
     The steps are the same as for a feature branch, only the branch-name should indicate that a bug is to be fixed.